Back to Dorset

 Accessibility 9/10

-Durley Chine Fishing
+Durley Chine fishing guide

 Durley Chine is a classic Bournemouth beachfront mark on the west side of the main pier, with timber groynes, clean sand, and easy access.
 It’s a reliable venue for bass in surf, summer flatfish, and winter whiting, with comfortable, family-friendly facilities right behind you.